The Best Bedding for Singapore's Humidity

 What thread count is best for hot, humid climates?

 The weave type and ply count matter more than the number on the label.
 Multi-ply inflation is the real issue: manufacturers twist thin threads together and count each ply, turning a 200-thread fabric into a labelled 400TC sheet that feels heavier, not finer.
-A genuine single-ply high TC in long-staple cotton (like Weavve's Cotton Classic at 600TC) in percale weave breathes well.
-What to avoid in Singapore: multi-ply inflated counts in sateen weave, which combine artificial density with reduced airflow.
+A genuine single-ply high TC in long-staple cotton — like Weavve's Cotton Classic at 600TC in sateen weave — breathes well because the count is real, not manufactured.
+What to avoid in Singapore: multi-ply inflated counts, which combine artificial density with poor moisture management regardless of weave type.

 Do air conditioners solve the bedding problem in Singapore?